koush/docs.scrypted.app/installation.md

 The Coral Edge TPU driver build step is optional and intended for servers running Scrypted NVR.

 Proxmox VE requires building the `gasket-dkms` driver from source.
 First ensure that the `pve-no-subscription`/`No Subscription` Proxmox apt repository has been added to your host.
-Then run the following to build and install the `gasket-dmks` driver:
+Then run the following on the Proxmox VE host to build and install the `gasket-dmks` driver:

 ```sh
 apt remove -y gasket-dkms